Have a question? Ask Power Pete!

 A power inverter converts DC power into conventional AC power allowing you to use your favorite devices when an AC outlet is not available.
 Simply connect an inverter to a battery source, plug your appliance into the inverter and you’re set!

-How do I know which inverter to buy?
+How do I know which one to buy?

 Different devices require specific wattages to run correctly and efficiently.
-Please use this easy formula to determine the correct size inverter:
+Please use this easy formula to determine the correct size model:

 AMPS x 120 = Watts